ddrous/desmond-rn.github.io/resume.md

 - Private Instructor @ [Complétude](https://www.completude.com/){:target="_blank"}: This is when I did some weekly monitoring of high school students in mathematics; Additionally, I did some group tutoring during holidays.

-- Webmaster @ [Musica Internationale](https://www.musicanet.org/en/){:target="_blank"}: I love music and I love web development.
+- Webmaster @ [Musica International](https://www.musicanet.org/en/){:target="_blank"}: I love music and I enjoy web development.
 Here, I managed a website and its database composed of millions of scores; I also maintained the showcase website, and other software.

 ## Education